Owls (former)

 (NCBI-index: 987960)

 A snout that can be easily distinguished from other snout owlet moths is the Buttoned Snout (Hypena rostralis) because of its relatively narrow forewing.
-Usually, this owlet moth has a light brown ground color with an alternating pattern of dark spots.
-Often the inner half of the wing is darker than the rest of the forewing.
-In the midfield, you can see a narrow dark stripe on the more marked specimens between the small round oval mark and the center spot, through which a kind of ‘buttonhole’ can be seen.
+Usually, this owlet moth has a light brown ground colour with an alternating pattern of dark spots.
+The wing’s inner half is often darker than the rest of the forewing.
+In the midfield, you can see a narrow dark stripe on the more marked specimens between the small round, oval mark and the centre spot, through which a kind of ‘buttonhole’ can be seen.
 A dark, slightly offset transverse line is often visible halfway through the forewing.
 As with other snout owlet moths, this owlet moth has a distinctive ‘snout’ due to the long palps.
-The flight period is from March to June and again from the end of July to October and the wingspan is 27-32mm.
+The flight period is from March to June and from the end of July to October, and the wingspan is 27-32mm.
 Host plant: Hop.
 Dutch name: Hopsnuituil.
 Frisian name:

 Flying period: